CQCL/tket/dev-tools/README.md

 # Development Tools

+*NB* The notes and scripts in this directory are obsolete since the migration from conan 1 to conan 2.
+They should be either removed or updated.

 This directory contains a [Makefile](Makefile) and helper scripts to bundle some common development tasks.
 It currently supports building and running the projects tket-tests, tket-proptests.
 Building and testing `pytket` is not (yet) supported.